 Long term deep meditation in centers allows to work deeper in the mind, to heal and change habits with no risks to a normal brain.
 I find deep meditation to work deeper than psychedelics for my PTSD.
 I got amazing results with focusing therapy and ketamine.
 I got even better results with deschloroketamine taken in small doses with focusing therapy and meditation.
 Deschloroketamine is a more a challenging experience and less harmful to the bladder.
 It’s a bad strategy to take SSRI or psychedelics or doing therapy without practicing equanimity and the understanding that suffering comes from our daily cravings and aversions.

 Vice documentary on Ketamine: https://youtu.be/PAfLnXFIENk

 Dr Steve Levine Princeton, New Jersey

 It’s possible to find the Ayahuasca Church of Santo Daime in many countries with knowledgeable people.
-They are legal under the human right of freedom of religion (Art.18).
+They are legal under The Universal Declaration of Human Rights: freedom of religion (Art.18).
 They don’t always have a website and can be hard to find.